 By 2019, Hispanics made up 22% of Colorado's population, and Non-Hispanic Whites made up 70%.

-By 2019, the pronghorn population in Colorado was estimated to have reached 85,000, leading to more run-ins with increased suburban housing along the eastern Front Range.
+By 2019, the population of pronghorn was estimated to have reached 85,000 and had increasingly more run-ins with the increased suburban housing along the eastern Front Range.

-In 2019, a wolf pack recolonized Moffat County, Colorado.
+In 2019, a wolf pack recolonized Moffat County, Colorado in northwestern Colorado.

 As of June 2020, there were 525 recorded earthquakes in Colorado since 1973, a majority of which range 2 to 3.5 on the Richter scale.